HPC-Colony Project

 2005 Highlights

-• We measured the effectiveness of parallel-aware scheduling for mitigating operating system interference (also referred to OS noise and OS jitter in recent literature).
-Preliminary results on the Miranda parallel instability code indicates that parallel aware scheduling across the machine can dramatically improve variability in runtimes (standard deviation decreased from 108.45 seconds to 5.45 seconds) and total wallclock runtime (mean decreased from 452.52 seconds to 254.45 seconds).
+• We measured the effectiveness of parallel-aware scheduling for mitigating operating system interference (also referred to as OS noise and OS jitter in recent literature).
+Preliminary results on the Miranda parallel instability code indicate that parallel aware scheduling across the machine can dramatically reduce variability in runtimes (standard deviation decreased from 108.45 seconds to 5.45 seconds) and total wallclock runtime (mean decreased from 452.52 seconds to 254.45 seconds).

 • Our in-memory checkpointing scheme is designed.